William Howard Melish: Ouster

-Mr. Melish's chairmanship (1947–1951) of the National Council of American-Soviet Friendship led both him and his father into a "bitter struggle" in the 1940s and 1950s that divided their parish as the council wound up on the Attorney General's List of Subversive Organizations in December 1947.
+Melish's chairmanship (1947–1951) of the National Council of American-Soviet Friendship led both him and his father into a "bitter struggle" in the 1940s and 1950s that divided their parish as the council wound up on the Attorney General's List of Subversive Organizations in December 1947.
 Melish immediately and publicly opposed the list, telling the New York Times that: the National Council... "was prepared to fight through the courts any such imputation of our loyalty...
 We are American citizens who stand for good relations between the United States and the Soviet Union as the key to peace...
 It has always been the right of American citizens under the Constitution to discuss and, if need be, criticize the foreign policy of the United States.
 US Senator Joseph McCarthy investigated Melish as chairman of the council.
 In 1957, Bishop James P. DeWolfe of the Episcopal Diocese of Long Island closed the Holy Trinity Church in Brooklyn in 1957 and ousted Melish, who had taken over from his father in 1949.
 The bishop closed the church until a new congregation claimed it as "St. Ann & the Holy Trinity Church."